 In compliance with ABA Standard 504 and 509, the following information about Georgetown Law and the J.D.
 Program is provided to current and prospective students.

 - J.D.
 Program – Academic Requirements

 - Curricular Offerings – the Curriculum Guide

-- Policy regarding transfer of credit from other law schools or institutions (See Georgetown Law Student Handbook of Academic Policies)
+- Policy regarding transfer of credit from other law schools or institutions (See pages 21-30 of the Georgetown Law Student Handbook of Academic Policies)